 This Dutch Golden Age masterpiece is a precious possession of the Kunsthistorisches.
-Vermeer’s genre paintings, delicate, serene and frozen in time, are often charged with allegorical meaning.
+The paintings of Vermeer (1632-1675), delicate, serene, and frozen in time, are often charged with allegorical meaning.
 Here, behind a drawn curtain, we see the back of an elegantly dressed painter – likely Vermeer himself – working on a portrait of the beautiful model standing before him.
 She is Clio, the muse of history and the inspiration of artists of the Netherlands, whose map is hanging on the wall.
 The mask on the table symbolizes imitation and hence the art of painting.

-The technical virtuosity of the picture is striking.
+The technical virtuosity of the picture is astounding.
 Observe the creases of the map; the texture of the painter’s clothes; the red of his stocking, the blue of her robe; the black-and-white marble floor; and – a Vermeer signature – the soft light streaming from the left.
-(Adolf Hitler bought the painting in 1940; after the end of the war, the Allies gifted it to Austria.)
+(Bizarrely, Adolf Hitler bought the painting in 1940; after the end of the war, the Allies gifted it to Austria.)